All Episodes

 These shootings are a part of nearly two dozen overnight, with four people also shot in the Bronx.

-And they also happened across Fort Boroughs, Manhattan, the Bronx, Queens, and Brooklyn.
+And they also happened across boroughs, Manhattan, the Bronx, Queens, and Brooklyn.

 Families are having a hard time getting in and out of their neighborhood.

-Armed protesters are blocking roads near the Southwest Atlanta Wendy's where an officer is shot and killed.
+Armed protesters are blocking roads near the southwest Atlanta Wendy's where an officer shot and killed Rayshard Brooks.

-Pictures on social media show some of the protesters with guns at University Avenue and on prior road.
+The pictures on social media show some of the protesters with guns at University Avenue and on Prior Road.

-Now, faith-based leaders told us they want to see the group peacefully reopen the road.
+And the faith-based leader is telling us they want to see the group peacefully reopen the road.

 I believe that our people, especially in this community, should not be stopped from being able to peacefully protest and to peacefully travel and move about in this community.